r-link/microtome_slides/README.md

 with a `.xls` extension, but actually just a plain text format).
 In either case, the output is optimized for US/UK locales, which means that points are used as a decimal separator.
-In order to process these files without bigger trouble, it is important to make sure that the system-wide decimal separator is correctly set before starting the analysis.
+In order to process these files on German systems without compatibility issues, it is important to make sure that the system-wide decimal separator is correctly set before starting the analysis.

 In German Windows 10, the option to change the decimal separator is well
 hidden: